namberino/overthewire-writeups/bandit/bandit23.md

 for i in * .*;
 ```

-This loops over each file within the current directory. `*` matches regular files, `.*` matches hidden files.
+This loops over each file within the current directory. `*` matches regular files and directories, `.*` matches hidden files and hidden directories.

 ```sh
 if [ "$i" != "." -a "$i" != ".." ];